 Joe Berger is well built at 6’5 305 pounds with very good technique in pass protection.
 He is solid on his feet and uses his hands well.
 The Vikings threw the ball 27 times versus the Redskins and Berger (playing left guard) didn’t get beat or have a single penalty thrown against him.
 Berger has nimble feet and did a good job of engaging and sustaining his blocks.

-In the clip below you will notice Berger has no trouble getting under #72 Stephen Bowen’s pads and extending the arms to controlling him from the play.
+In the clip below you will notice Berger, playing the left guard position, has no trouble getting under #72 Stephen Bowen’s pads and extending the arms to controlling him from the play.
 This was pretty much par for the course for most of the contest.
 Bowen only had 1 tackle all game.

-Berger didn’t look as good against Philadelphia.
+Berger didn’t look quite as good against Philadelphia.
 I noticed he pull twice in the game and the result was the same both times.
 He couldn’t sustain his blocks and his man got past to make a play on the ball carrier.
-As good as Berger is with his footwork and balance in the more stationary situation like interior pass blocking, he somehow loses effectiveness when he is on the move.
+As good as Berger is with his footwork and balance in the more stationary situation like interior pass blocking, he can sometimes lose effectiveness when he is on the move.
 Berger is not the fastest or strongest lineman, and I think he is a player that needs his feet under him to maximize his balance, leverage and arm work.
 In the clip below, Berger shows good quickness and awareness to pull, but he had trouble getting under the linebacker and extending his arms.
 His balance and leg work just wasn’t his usual picture perfect effort.
-Berger could have simply just ran the smaller guy over with a power move… but that is somewhat out of character for him.
+Berger could have simply just ran the smaller guy over with a power move… but that’s somewhat out of character for Berger.